15-Minute Cardio With Weights (Zone 2 Cardio)

 two women performing dumbbell squat and chop as example of zone 2 cardio

-How To Do Dumbbell Squats and Chops
+How to Do a Dumbbell Squat and Chop

-1. Stand with feet shoulder-width apart, toes pointing straight ahead or slightly angled out away from the body.
+1. Stand with your feet shoulder-width apart, toes pointing straight ahead or slightly angled out away from the body.
 With both hands, hold one dumbbell vertically between your legs.

 2. With your weight in your heels, sit your hips back.
 Lower your hips down until they are parallel with your knees, bent at a 90-degree angle.